EACcodes/EmbeddingIntegralGenerator/README.md

 # EmbeddingIntegralGenerator

-Generator of embedding integrals in different formats to allow for reading with different quatum chemistry codes like TigerCI, Molpro, Molcas, etc.
+Generator of embedding integrals in different formats to allow for reading with different quantum chemistry codes like TigerCI, Molpro, Molcas, etc.

 Currently available (To be continued):
 * Molpro